moore-EEW-lab/moore-EEW-lab/README.md

-- This is the GITHUB page for the Evolution & Eco-Physiology of Wetlands (EEW) lab group, currently at the University of Colorado Denver.
+- This is the GITHUB page for the Evolution & Eco-Physiology of Wetlands (EEW) lab group at the University of Colorado Denver.

 - We study how physiology shapes and constrains the directions, rates, and outcomes of evolution across the life cycles of wetland animals.